Steve Justice Studio

 The horse is too small, the jockey too big, the trainer too old, and I’m too dumb to know the difference. – Charles Howard (Seabiscuit’s owner)

-In his first 100 races the racehorse Seabiscuit never once finished in the money, and he was headed for the proverbial (or actual) glue factory in a (metaphorical) handbasket until he came under proper management and training.
-Stubborn, little, gnarly and eccentric, he was ultimately a most unlikely racehorse to be setting track records.
+Seabiscuit’s job was to (literally) run for his life.
+In his first 100 races, the racehorse never once finished in the money, and he was headed for the proverbial (or actual) glue factory in a (metaphorical) handbasket until he came under proper management and training.
+Stubborn, little, gnarly and eccentric, he was a most unlikely racehorse to one day be setting long-standing track records.
+Jockey Red Pollard said his greatest thrill was feeling Seabiscuit accelerate.
+He felt like he was on an airplane rather than a horse.

+Seabiscuit was particular.
 He always insisted on bedding down at night with his pets: a goat, a dog and a duck.
-I started doing likewise and my life has improved immeasurably, as long as Ducky remembers his C-pap machine.
+I started doing likewise, and my life has improved immeasurably, as long as Ducky remembers his C-pap machine.

 Seabiscuit’s cocky gaze I caught in a horse’s eyes in the paddock of Hong Kong’s Happy Valley racetrack.
-The horse told me he wanted to run and was going to win, and he did.
-Afterward, he and I went to Wanchai to trade shots and watch the fillies walking by.
+The horse told me he wanted to run and was going to win, and he did, and I earned some money through this interspecies clairvoyance.
+Afterward, he and I went to Wanchai to drink beer and watch the fillies walk by.
+He drank me under the stable.
 Hay, we’re only human!